iterative/dvc.org/static/docs/commands-reference/import-url.md

 The `dvc import-url` command helps the user create such an external data dependency.
-The `url` argument should provide the location of the data to be imported, while `out` is used to specify the (path and) name of the imported data file or directory in the workspace.
+The `url` argument should provide the location of the data to be imported, while `out` can be used to specify the (path and) file name desired for the imported data file or directory in the workspace.

 DVC supports several types of (local or) remote locations (protocols):